mongodb/docs/source/includes/quick-start/atlas-setup.rst

 includes information on the hostname or IP address and port of your cluster, authentication mechanism, user credentials when applicable, and other connection options.

+If you are connecting to an instance or cluster that is not hosted by Atlas, see :ref:`Other Ways to Connect to MongoDB <java-other-ways-to-connect>` for instructions on how to format your connection string.

 To retrieve your connection string for the cluster and user you created in the previous step, log into your Atlas account and navigate to the